vpalombo/PANEV/README.md

 |    high up/downregulated    | &gt;= 50% and &lt; 75% of top up/downregulated gene/pathway |
 |   strong up/downregulated   |        &gt;= 75% of top up/downregulated gene/pathway       |

-The '*html*' diagram is interactive and allows zooming on all contents for an optimal readability.
+The '*html*' diagram is interactive and allows zooming in on all the contents for optimal readability.

 <br> <img src="https://github.com/vpalombo/PANEV/tree/master/vignettes/images/fig4.jpg" alt="Fig.4: An example of the 'html' file with the network-based visualization of PANEV result considering an expression dataset.
 The circles represent the genes coloured based on their fold change (FC) values.
 The diamonds represent the pathways of interest coloured based on their expression estimated scores [i.e. flux values obtained by Dynamic Impact Approach (Bionaz et al., 2012)].
 The diagram shows the relationships among genes and pathways and allows identifying functionally related entities with possible coordinated expression changes." width="450"> <br>

 The '*html*' diagram is also interactive.
-User can select nodes by ID/label (e.g. *ALDH2* gene).
+Users can select nodes by ID/label (e.g. *ALDH2* gene).

 <br> <img src="https://github.com/vpalombo/PANEV/tree/master/vignettes/images/fig5.jpg" alt="Fig.5: An example of node selection of PANEV network-based visualization result obtained on transcriptomic dataset." width="450"> <br>

 Enrichment analysis
 -------------------

-PANEV provides also the ancillary functions **panev.stats.enrichment()** and **panev.network.enrichment()** to perform a gene enrichment analysis based on **hypergeometric test** (one-sided Fisher exact test), as described by Simoes and Emmert-Streib (2012).
+PANEV provides also the ancillary functions **panev.stats.enrichment()** and **panev.network.enrichment()** to perform a gene enrichment analysis based on a **hypergeometric test** (one-sided Fisher exact test), as described by Simoes and Emmert-Streib (2012).
 In particular, while the former function allows the user to search against the default KEGG database, the latter allows computing the pathway enrichment of the genes highlighted by PANEV using the pathways generated in the network as a background.

 The results are a series of '*.txt*' files with specific enrichment analysis results and with general descriptive information about gene and pathway occurrences.